left01205/MNIST_Data_CNN/README.md

 ### 2\.
 NumPy (From-Scratch) Version (`MNIST_CNN_Primitive.py`)

 This implementation is purely for educational purposes.
 It builds the entire CNN from the ground up using only NumPy for numerical operations.
-Every layer (`Conv2D`, `MaxPooling2D`, `Dense`) and the entire backpropagation algorithm is written from scratch.
+Every layer (`Conv2D`, `MaxPooling2D`, `Dense`) and the entire backpropagation algorithm are written from scratch.

   * **Technology**: Python, NumPy
   * **Performance**: Significantly slower than the TensorFlow version.
-It demonstrates a working implementation but is not optimized for speed.
+It demonstrates a working implementation but is not optimised for speed.
   * **Best for**: Gaining a deep, fundamental understanding of how a CNN works mathematically.

 -----